-Input argument u is a continuous-time expression according to section 3.8.6.
+Input argument u is in an unclocked base-partition, and there are no variability restrictions, i.e., it is continuous-time according to section 3.8.6.
 The optional input argument clock is of type Clock, and can in a call be given as a named argument (with the name clock), or as positional argument.
 The operator returns a clocked variable that has clock as associated clock and has the value of the left limit of u when clock is active (that is the value of u just before the event of clock is triggered).
 If clock is not provided, it is inferred, see section 16.7.5.

-[Since the operator returns the left limit of u, it introduces an infinitesimal small delay between the continuous-time and the clocked base-partition.
+[Since the operator returns the left limit of u, it introduces an infinitesimal small delay between the unclocked and the clocked partition.
 This corresponds to the reality, where a sampled data system cannot act infinitely fast and even for a very idealized simulation, an infinitesimal small delay is present.
 The consequences for the sorting are discussed below.

-Input argument u can be a general expression, because the argument is continuous-time and therefore has always a value.
+Input argument u can be a general expression, because the argument is unclocked and therefore has always a value.
 It can also be a constant, a parameter or a piecewise constant expression.

 Note that sample is an overloaded function: If sample has two positional input arguments and the second argument is of type Real, it is the operator from section 3.7.5.
-If sample has one input argument, or it has two input arguments and the second argument is of type Clock, it is the base-clock conversion operator from this section.
+If sample has one input argument, or it has two input arguments and the second argument is of type Clock, it is the base-clock conversion operator from this section.]